Establishing lifelong learning: rooted in knowledge, enriched by experience

 We believe in the philosophy which underpins the Forest School movement, to encourage and inspire children to develop their personal, social and emotional skills through participation in tasks and activities which are motivating and achievable.
 These can be set up as child led activities, group work, 1:1 co-adventurer tasks, all with hands on experience and outcomes discovered by the child.

 We know that in our ever changing world, it is as important for children to know how to learn, to become resourceful, creative, resilient learners, working collaboratively and seeing mistakes as learning opportunities.
 Forest school activities actively promote these learning aims, helping children to develop their self-esteem, confidence to have a go and develop their emotional intelligence, empathy, communication and learn how to manage their emotions effectively.

 At Alexandra school we believe that the awe and wonder of the natural world should be an integral part of our curriculum- we recognise that outdoor learning is the key to inspiring and motivating and enabling true cross- curricular and deep level learning.

-Forest school is a long term process- sessions held consecutively over a period of time, led by a trained forest school leader.
+Forest school is a long term process- sessions held consecutively over a period of time.
 Forest school sessions are fun and engaging, responsive to the needs and interests of the group.
 Forest school sessions are planned but with skilled and knowledgeable practitioners -embraces and enhances child led learning.
 Through experience in woodland setting children can develop a connection and love of the natural world, learn that the process is as important as the product and have the freedom and confidence to follow their own lines of enquiry through play.